KSK1440/Nearest-Neighbor-Classifier/README.md

 After classification, the program displays the classification results, including the number of correctly classified vectors and the overall accuracy.
 Users can visualize the performance of the classification algorithm and assess its effectiveness.

-# Installation and Running Instructions
+# Installation and Running Instructions:
 1.Compile: Use GCC to compile the program.

 2.Run: Execute the compiled binary to run the program.